Munjeon bon-puri

 The Munjeon Bonpuri (문전본풀이), meaning 'Annals of the Door', 'Book of the Door', 'Narration of the Door' or 'Explanation of the Door', is a myth of Jeju Island regarding Gasin, or deities that are believed to reside within the house.
-It is one of the better-known myths of the Korean Peninsula.

 Plot

 In the village of Namseon in the kingdom of Junyeon lived Namseonbi and his wife, Yeosan Buin.
 Yeosan Buin was a very capable wife who raised the money for the family.
 However, her husband Namseonbi wasted all of the money whenever Yeosan Buin gathered enough.

 The family of Yeosan Buin had nine members: Namseonbi, Yeosan Buin, and their seven sons.
 The name of the seventh was Nokdisaengin.

-Because of the family's poverty, all of the family starved and lacked clothing.
+The family was frequently hungry, as a result of their poverty.
 Yeosan Buin was worried by their pitiful condition, and bought fine cotton clothes and hats and fifty silver coins by selling her treasures she had brought from her family.
 She suggested that with these accessories, they buy grain, which was cheap in their village, and sell it in other villages, where grain was expensive.

 Namseonbi thus set out to another village in the village of Odong in the Kingdom of Odong.
 There, Namseonbi, dressed in expensive clothing and controlling a ship full of grain, looked as if he was a wealthy man.

 Noiljadae, the daughter of a jumak owner, approached Namseonbi and suggested that he rest in their jumak.
 There, Namseonbi sold all of his clothes and grains for rice wine and games.
 Once Namseonbi again fell in poverty, Noiljadae chased him away.
 Namseonbi was forced to build a hut out of rice stalks, with a door made of rotten wood.
 Noiljadae fed him harsh grain in a dog's tray and because of the harsh grain, Namseonbi went blind.

 Meanwhile, Yeosan Buin became worried about Namseonbi's absence and built a small wooden boat.
 She then sailed to the village of Odong.

 Once there, Yeosan Buin overheard a girl singing a song to chase sparrows away from the grain fields.
 The lyrics were about Namseonbi being tricked by Noiljadae's wit and then being chased away to a hut.
 She used this to tracked down Namseonbi.

 Namseonbi was blind and could not recognize his wife.
 However, when Namseonbi tasted the food that Yeosan Buin prepared, he recognised Yeosan Buin.
 Yeosan Buin began preparations to sail home.

 Noiljadae learned of this and decided she needed to get rid of Yeosan Buin.
 She invited Yeosan Buin to wash in the lake of Ocheongang.
 Ocheongang was an icy lake that had no bottom.
 Knowing this, Noiljadae did not go in, but Yeosan Buin did and drowned.